 5. Use GA to look for opportunities to improve your site.

 Looking for problems is an opportunity for you to make the kinds of changes to your website that can improve your conversions.
-Using Analytics to inform site optimization is a huge topic, but in short — take some time every few months to see what’s happening and form a new hypothesis about how to make improvements.
+Using Analytics to inform site optimization is a huge topic, but in short―take some time every few months to see what’s happening and form new hypotheses.

-The lowest hanging fruit in optimization is to check your bounce rate — is it high?
+The lowest hanging fruit in optimization is to check your bounce rate―is it high?
 And your session duration―is it low?
-That means either your site wasn’t relevant for your visitors, you failed to delight and persuade them, or that your site has some technical performance issue that needs fixing.
+That means either your site wasn’t relevant for your visitors, you failed to delight and persuade them, or that your site has some technical performance issues that need fixing.
 What can you do to get the bounce rate down?
 Make a change and then check back in to see how it worked.
 It usually takes some experimentation and tweaking before we really find our stride.

 Taughnee Stone is an award-winning designer, brand strategist, and location-independent business owner for over 15 years.
 Originally from Anchorage, Alaska, she now lives in Croatia with her husband, energetic Samoyed, and three bossy cats.